-Of course it’s slowly modernizing, but Halong Bay’s UNESCO status makes sure it stays well protected.
+One of the world’s ‘natural wonders’, and an absolute must-do on any first-time holiday in Vietnam, Halong Bay (also spelt Ha Long) is an area of more than 1,000 towering limestone karsts, winding tributaries and sub-tropical islands of various sizes.
+It’s slowly modernizing, but the Bay’s UNESCO status makes sure it stays well protected.
 The area plays host to a huge diversity of ecosystems, including offshore coral reefs, freshwater swamp forests, mangrove forests, small freshwater lakes, and sandy beaches.

+- Island hop.
 Folklore says that dragons descended from the heavens to help locals by spitting jewels and jade into the sea, forming a natural fortress against invaders - the islands that you see today.
 Several of these boast beautiful grottos and huge caves that you can explore during your tour of the bay.

 Efforts are being made to minimise the environmental impact on the bay.
 While the number of junks has increased in recent years, and pollution levels in some areas are causing concern (particularly around the main ports), Halong Bay’s iconic status and irresistible beauty are unaltered.